tc39/proposal-smart-pipelines/readme.md

 object.asyncFunction(value)`.
 This is backwards compatible with the [Core Proposal][] as well as all other [additional features][].

-[Additional Feature BA is **formally specified in a separate draft specification**][formal BC].
+[Additional Feature BA is **formally specified in in the draft specification**][formal BC].

 <table>